Nuamthong Praiwan: Funeral

 Funeral rites were held at Wat Bua Kwan in Nonthaburi's Muang district.
-A score of senior police showed up at his funeral at Wat Bua Kwan in Nonthaburi to "keep the peace" while pro-democracy groups sent representatives and flower wreaths to honour his death.
+A score of senior police were at his funeral to "keep the peace" while pro-democracy groups sent representatives and flower wreaths to honour his death.

 His wife later attempted to transport his coffin to the 14 October 1973 Memorial on Ratchadamnoen road for bathing rituals.
 Police prevented her van from arriving at the Memorial.

 About 200 people attended the second night of Nuamthong's funeral at Wat Bua Kwan.
 Among them were military and police officers, politicians from the Thai Rak Thai Party and National Human Rights Commissioner Jaran Dithapichai.
 Sant Hathirat read a statement declaring Nuamthong a "democracy martyr."

 He was also praised by activist and former senator Prateep Ungsongtham Hata, who noted, "Uncle Nuamthong has made the biggest sacrifice for democracy.
 I fought for democracy all my life but don't have the courage to do as much as he did."

 Junta deputy spokesperson Akara Tipparoj apologised for his earlier claim that nobody would hurt themselves for political ideals and claimed he planned to attend the funeral, the Young People for Democracy Movement (YPD) condemned Akara's views as ignorant and noted that; "His remark is an insult, as Thailand has a long history of people dying to defend democracy from dictatorship."

 Prime Minister General Surayud Chulanont said he was saddened by the news but doubted there would be copycat suicide attempts.

 After his death, an interview Nuamthong had earlier given was partially aired by iTV.
 The broadcast came to an abrupt end after the Director of Army-owned Channel 5 called to give a warning.
 Additional troops were dispatched to keep order at the station.